ECEmanav/Myportfolio/README.md

 Contributions to the improvement of this portfolio website are welcome.
 Please feel free to open an issue or submit a pull request with your suggestions or enhancements.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-- Special thanks to [mention any contributors, resources, or inspirations here].
+- Special thanks to CodewithHarry for the inspiration and lesson.